Long Path: Resurrection

 On the ground, a low-volume road walk was located through Albany, Schenectady and Saratoga counties, crossing the Helderbergs and the Rotterdam Hills to the Mohawk River.
 The LPN connected to county and state parks whenever possible and had a goal of relocating sections "off-road".
 Across the Mohawk the Long Path coursed into the Glenville Hills, with a major off-road section atop Wolf Hollow.

 As it reached the (southern) Adirondack Blue Line, just north of Lake Desolation, the Long Path took on a "Forever-Wild" character, becoming a bushwhack, a landmark-to-landmark trek through the southern and central park into the High Peaks, following log roads, existing trails, and low volume roads to eventually reach the top of Whiteface Mountain, with its climate observation tower — SUNY's "Schaefer Observatory" of 1980 Olympic fame — as the last cached location of the Long Path.

 In summary, the Long Path has become a hybrid trail.
-A 70-year-old first — an ecologically sensitive "path" from high density urban centers, across the spectacular Eastern New York high country, to the remote, serene, and untampered wilderness.
-The blazed 357 mi of the LP are tailor-made for the traditional blazed-trail hiker, the 100 mi low-volume road-walk affords the physically challenged with a way to appreciate semi-wild places accompanied by culturally, geologically and historic way-side landmarks.
+A 70-year-old first: an ecologically sensitive "path" from high density urban centers, across the Eastern New York high country, to remote wilderness.
+The blazed 357 mi of the LP are suitable for the traditional blazed-trail hiker, the 100 mi low-volume road-walk affords the physically challenged with a way to appreciate semi-wild places accompanied by culturally, geologically and historic way-side landmarks.
 And for the woods savvy hiker, the bushwhacks through the last 150 mi of the Long Path capture Vince Schaefer's original vision — a tramp across short distances using 'dead-reckoning, modern point-to-point "geocaching" and sheer map reading, orienteering skills'.
 75 years after the thought, a "Long Brown Path" exists.